senorkrabs/ct-generate-config-snapshots-table/Readme.md

 ## Functionality
 ![Diagram](architecture.png)
 - The script runs a Glue Python Shell Job and generates a table in Glue that contains Config snapshot data.
-- In Control Tower, Config snapshot objects follow this prefix naming convention: `s3://aws-controltower-logs-[accountId]-[region]/[org-id]/AWSLogs/[accountId]/Config/[region]/YYYY/m/d`.
-Rather than renaming the snapshot files to match Hive naming and manually generating partitions, the table is created with [partition projections](https://docs.aws.amazon.com/athena/latest/ug/partition-projection.html).
+- Config snapshot objects follow this prefix naming convention: `s3://[bucketname]/[optional-prefix]/AWSLogs/[accountId]/Config/[region]/YYYY/m/d/ConfigSnapshot/[snapshotName].json.gz`.
+A table is registered in the Glue data catalog with the Config Snapshot schema, and uses [partition projections](https://docs.aws.amazon.com/athena/latest/ug/partition-projection.html) to handle partitioning of the data.
 This enables the config data to be queried in-place.
-- The script identifies the organization id, accounts and regions that  creates `enum` partition projections in the table properties for them.
+- The Python script identifies the organization id, accounts and regions, then creates `enum` partition projections in the table properties for these values.
 - A Glue Trigger, when activated, will execute the Glue Python Shell Job once every 12 hours to recreate the table - this is needed in to update the `enum` partition projects (i.e. if new accounts or regions begin sending data to the bucket)

 ### Table Definition